 - Your cupcake cake will stay fresh if covered and stored at room temperature for up to 3 days.

-- Allow the frosting to crust over before covering with plastic wrap or tin foil.
+- Allow the frosting to crust over before covering it with plastic wrap or tin foil.

 - I don't recommend refrigerating cupcakes as it tends to dry them out, but if you do place this cupcake cake in the fridge, just be aware that the modeling chocolate hatband and buckle should not be refrigerated as they will wick up the moisture in the chill box and will become sticky.
 Allow your cupcake cake to come to room temperature before setting the modeling chocolate decorations over top.